 Jan Dommerholt, PT, DPT, MPS, DAAPM, is a Dutch-trained physical therapist who holds a Master of Professional Studies degree with a concentration in biomechanical trauma and health care administration, and a Doctorate in Physical Therapy from the University of St. Augustine for Health Sciences.
 Dr. Dommerholt has taught many courses and lectured at conferences throughout the United States, Europe, South America, and the Middle East while maintaining an active clinical practice.
-He is on the editorial board of the Journal of Musculoskeletal Pain (editor Dr. I. Jon Russell), the Journal of Bodywork and Movement Therapies (editor Dr. Leon Chaitow), the Journal of Manual and Manipulative Therapy (editor Chad Cook, PT, PhD), and Cuestiones de Fisioterapia.
+He is on the editorial board of the Journal of Musculoskeletal Pain, the Journal of Bodywork and Movement Therapies, the Journal of Manual and Manipulative Therapy, and Cuestiones de Fisioterapia.

-He has authored many chapters and articles on myofascial pain, fibromyalgia, complex regional pain syndrome, and performing arts physical therapy, and prepares a quarterly literature review column on myofascial pain for the Journal of Musculoskeletal Pain.
-Read “Treating the Trigger” (PDF), a 2008 interview with Dr. Dommerholt published in Advance magazine.
-Dr. Dommerholt is the president of Bethesda Physiocare® and editor of several books on myofascial trigger points.
+He has edited several books on myofascial trigger points and manual physical therapy.
+He has authored nearly 60 book chapters and over 80 articles on myofascial pain, fibromyalgia, complex regional pain syndrome, and performing arts physical therapy.
+He prepares a quarterly literature review column on myofascial pain for the Journal of Musculoskeletal Pain.
+Dr. Dommerholt is president/CEO of Myopain Seminars, Bethesda Physiocare®, and PhysioNeedle, and CEO of PhysioFitness.

 Dry Needling (DN) Series